 To make these cookies at home, get our recipe for Guatemalan champurradas.

 Another unique traditional Guatemalan food is chojín, a salad made of crispy pork rinds (chicharron) and finely minced radishes, cilantro, white onion, cilantro and tomato in lime juice.

 Although it might sound weird to the uninitiated, to chapines (slang for Guatemalans), chojín is a very popular side salad, appetizer and snack.

-Give it a try and I’m sure you’ll agree that the salty pork rinds really do complement the crisp, peppery radishes and tangy lime juice.
+Give it a try!
+I’m sure you’ll agree that salty pork rinds really do complement peppery radishes and tangy lime juice.